U.S. hospitals promise new safety measures to ease patient fears after coronavirus crush

 UCHealth, Colorado’s largest health system, is limiting elevator capacity, normally around a dozen people, to four at a time, and is asking them to maintain their distance, with one person in each corner.
 To avoid sharing pens, UCHealth urges patients to fill out their paperwork online ahead of a visit.

-U.S. hospitalization rates fell in March compared to February for a range of critical conditions, according to claims statistics from health insurer Cigna Corp (CI.N).
+U.S. hospitalization rates fell in March compared to February for a range of critical conditions, according to claims statistics from health insurer Cigna Corp.

 Downturns ranged from 11% for acute coronary syndromes such as heart attack, to over 30% for patients experiencing stroke or irregular heartbeat.
 For a stroke, getting to the hospital very quickly is critical to recovery chances.